ybs294000/SalaryScope/docs/USER_GUIDE.md

 **The Model Hub says "Could not load model registry".**
 This indicates a configuration issue with the HuggingFace repository secrets.
 Contact the admin.

-**The AI Assistant is not available on Streamlit Cloud.**
+**The AI Assistant is unavailable or not responding on Streamlit Cloud.**
 If you are not logged in, sign in first.
 Cloud AI chat is disabled for anonymous users.
-If you are already logged in, the Hugging Face Space backend may be asleep or temporarily unavailable.
+If you are already logged in, the Hugging Face Space backend may be asleep, cold-starting, or temporarily unavailable.

 ---